mahima1911/FaceDetectionApp/README.md

 # FaceDetectionApp

-### An Android application that by opening its camera scans an image and detects the faces in the image by providing a bounding bos around it.
+### An Android application that by opening its camera scans an image and detects the faces in the image by providing a Bounding Box around it.
 #### It uses MLKit by Google Firebase